wixels/satcap/README.md

 7. Click on Build -> Firestore Database
 8. Click on "mines" collection
 9. Click on the mine you're wanting to add the person to
-10. Click on the Sub-collection "users"
+10. Click on the Sub-collection "users" (If not there, create it by clicking "Start collection" within the mine document and skip step 11)
 11. Click "Add document"
 11. Click "Auto-Id" and add the [following fields](#users)